 Spreadsheets are relied on by many businesses to organize, calculate and gain insights into their data, however more and more businesses are choosing automation.
-One of the key reasons for this evolving trend of automation is to decrease human error.
+One of the key reasons for this evolving trend of automation is human error prevention, especially in repetitive tasks.

 Reasons Spreadsheets are susceptible to Human Errors

 Something as simple as one improper formula, number, or formatting can cause large misinterpretations and lead to skewed or incorrect data.
 A study found that 88% of spreadsheets contain at least one error.
 Compromised data can cause lost opportunities, lack of insights and forecasting abilities; which likely harm the profitability of your business.